 - A lightweight, compact tent is ideal for bikepacking.
 Freestanding models are easier to set up on different terrains.

-- A hammock can be an interesting option if you're traveling in wooded areas.
-It offers a unique experience and takes up very little space in your luggage.
+- A hammock can be a great option if you're traveling in wooded areas.
+It offers a unique experience and takes up little space in your luggage.

 - For the more minimalist, a simple bivouac (waterproof sleeping bag) may suffice in fine weather.

-Don't forget an insulating ground sheet to protect you from the damp and cold of the ground.
+Don't forget an insulating ground sheet to protect you from damp and cold ground.

 Cooking and hydrating outdoors